1. Cataracts Are a Natural Part of Aging

 2. Cataracts Aren’t a Film That Covers Your Eye

 Cataracts affect the lens of the eye.
-Cataracts are a yellowing and clouding of the human lens.
-This clouding dims vision.
+It is a yellowing and clouding of the human lens which dims vision.
 When you look at someone’s eye you can see the very center of the lens through the pupil, which sits about a quarter of the way towards the back of the eye.
 Young people have clear lenses, so you can’t see the lens without magnification.

 The Lens of the eye is made of protein which changes and breaks down slowly over many years.
 As that happens, the lens becomes cloudy, which dims vision.
 As that occurs it becomes easier to see the cloudy lens (cataract) as you look a person in the eye.
 The lens will become more visible to the naked eye as the cataract forms.
 In advanced cataracts, the pupil may even look white.